Cfenton07/aws-bootcamp-cruddur-2023/journal/week2.md

 So, its purpose is to provide a convenient and compressed way to package and distribute the OpenTelemetry Collector software for Linux systems.)

 ![Open Telemetry ".tar.gz" file](https://github.com/Cfenton07/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/Opentelemetry_Collector_2025-07-08%20122133.png)

+##Here's an explanation of what you've done in the docker-compose.yml file:

+In the provided docker-compose.yml file, you've integrated the OpenTelemetry Collector into your multi-service Docker setup.
+This is a significant step towards centralizing your application's observability.

+Specifically, you've made the following key changes:

+Introduced an otel-collector Service:

+You've added a new service block named otel-collector.
+This defines a new container that will run the OpenTelemetry Collector.

+image: otel/opentelemetry-collector-contrib:latest: This specifies that the Collector container will be built from the official otel/opentelemetry-collector-contrib Docker image, ensuring you have a feature-rich version of the Collector.

+command: ["--config=/etc/otelcol/config.yaml"]: This tells the Collector executable inside the container to use a specific configuration file.

+volumes: - ./otel-collector/config.yaml:/etc/otelcol/config.yaml: This is crucial for configuration.
+It mounts your local config.yaml file (which you should place in a ./otel-collector/ directory at your project root) into the /etc/otelcol/config.yaml path inside the Collector container.
+This allows you to manage the Collector's behavior from your local project files.

+ports: - "4318:4318" and - "4317:4317": These lines expose the standard OTLP (OpenTelemetry Protocol) ports from the Collector container to your host machine.
+This makes it possible for your backend-flask application (and potentially other services or external tools) to send telemetry data to the Collector.
+Port 4318 is for OTLP over HTTP, and 4317 is for OTLP over gRPC.

+environment: HONEYCOMB_API_KEY: "${HONEYCOMB_API_KEY}": This passes your HONEYCOMB_API_KEY environment variable (which you set on your host machine before running Docker Compose) into the otel-collector container.
+The Collector's config.yaml then uses this variable to authenticate when forwarding data to Honeycomb.

+restart: unless-stopped: This ensures that if the Collector container stops for any reason (e.g., due to an error), Docker will automatically try to restart it, improving the reliability of your observability pipeline.

+Modified the backend-flask Service:

+OTEL_EXPORTER_OTLP_ENDPOINT: "http://otel-collector:4318": You've updated the backend-flask service's environment variables.
+Previously, it might have been configured to send traces directly to Honeycomb.
+Now, it's explicitly told to send its telemetry data to the otel-collector service (which is reachable by its service name otel-collector within the Docker Compose network) on port 4318.

+depends_on: - otel-collector: This instructs Docker Compose to start the otel-collector service before attempting to start the backend-flask service.
+This helps prevent "connection refused" errors from your Flask app if the Collector isn't ready to receive data yet.

+In essence, you've shifted your observability strategy from direct application-to-Honeycomb communication to a more robust architecture where the OpenTelemetry Collector acts as an intermediary.
+Your Flask application now sends its traces to the local Collector, and the Collector is responsible for processing and securely forwarding that data to Honeycomb.
+This provides benefits like buffering, batching, and potential future routing to multiple observability backends without changing your application code.